nsbno/spor/.github/pull_request_template.md

 📘 React component guide: https://spor.vy.no/guides/how-to-make-new-react-components
 📦 How to make a changeset: https://spor.vy.no/guides/how-to-make-new-react-components#creating-a-pr-and-publish-package 💡 Preferably use Conventional Commits: https://www.conventionalcommits.org/en/v1.0.0/

+🚀 Deploy to environments:
+- Comment `.preview` to deploy to preview environment
+- Comment `.deploy test` to deploy to test environment

 This template serves as a guideline; feel free to remove sections that do not apply to your pull request.
 -->